as1000/neop/README.md

 ### Installation

 You can install the package using pip.
-Download this repo, navigate to the root directory (containing setup.py) and enter the following command:

-`pip install .`
+`pip install neop`

 Once this package is installed, you are ready to begin predictions.